miniBill/witch-awakening/DLCs/Core/Perks.md

 - Element: All
 - Class: Sorceress
 - Meta: True
+- Costs: 12, 16, 20

 So, “Magical Girls” are real, and it looks like you might be one.
 If you have Transformation Sequence, you can have an additional 3 point discount.
-Your witch form benefits from A New Magical Girl CYOA ([https://imgchest.com/p/o24aqqr37lj] or [https://imgchest.com/p/a846ageog7x]).
-Caution “Corrupted Heart” DLC & below it is unwholesome.
-You can ignore Age, and you individually buy your Well or Pit for 12p, and slots for 2p.
-You can buy up to 2 weapons/tools and outfits as an upgrade to your Mothergifts for 4p.
-Likewise you can improve your familiar for 4p, adding its traits to your own or replacing your familiar’s base animal.
-You can fake the missions as Quests using your own Quest slots, using the _Threat, Conflict, Reward_ of an existing quest of that slot rank.
-Everything otherwise functions as described.
+Your witch form benefits from either A New Magical Girl CYOA [https://imgchest.com/p/o24aqqr37lj] or its Dark counterpart [https://imgchest.com/p/a846ageog7x] (warning, Corrupted Heart and the Dark version are unwholesome).
+Ignore the Age section.
+For 12p, you get either a Well and Rites, or a Pit and Glamours.
+For an extra 4p, you can upgrade your Mothergifts using the Tool and Outfit options from the version you chose.
+For a separate extra 4p, choose a companion/familiar to upgrade or replace your own familiar.

 ## Perk: Miniaturization